turingschool/front-end-curriculum/lessons/getusermedia-api.md

 For example, while you are recording, the MediaRecorder will continuously generate little bits of information in chunks or [blobs](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
 Each of these blobs represents a small portion of the total recording - immutable, raw data.

+This pattern of generating many tiny little blobs of data is the essence of streaming.
+When you're streaming a tv show or movie online, you're not watching a piece of data that's two hours long (that would be huge and slow and bulky).
+Instead, you're constantly having tiny new portions of the entire video delivered to you.
+This is why when your internet connection is weak and a video times out, it can pick up right where it left off.
+It doesn't have to trash the whole video and make you start from the beginning.

 In order to access these blobs, we could hook into the MediaRecorder's [ondataavailable](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/ondataavailable) event.
 Within this event, we can access each of the current blobs through `event.data`:

 ```javascript